 - 10 corn tortillas

-- 8oz cheese, shredded (we used Cabot Sharp Light Cheddar)
+- 8 ounce shredded cheese we used Cabot Sharp Light Cheddar

 - lettuce, tomato, guacamole, sour cream, etc for topping